 It’s important to note that the effectiveness of any herb or supplement depends entirely upon its quality and freshness.
 We rely on Starwest Botanicals for most of our herbs.

-If you prefer an easier solution, there are several natural, mixed extract products designed specifically for pet heart health, including popular supplements like Young at Heart for Dog Heart Disease and Young at Heart for Cat Heart Disease.
+If you prefer an easier solution, there are several natural, mixed extract products designed specifically for pet heart health, including popular supplements like Young at Heart for Dog Heart Disease.

 To prevent heart disease (and certainly to treat it), homemade pet food offers many benefits.
 You can use your pet’s favorite foods to make it more palatable without adding copious amounts of salt like most pet food manufacturers.
 It also makes it easy to include as many heart healthy ingredients and supplements as possible.
 You can bake or dehydrate tasty homemade pet treats too.
 Alternately, choose a premium quality natural wet pet food and mix in natural supplements.